Copilot-Language/copilot-discussion/core-language.md

 ---------

-Program execution is devided into a well ordered sequence of atomic instants, where each instant, _i_, corrosponds to a natural number.
+Program execution is devided into a well ordered sequence of atomic instants, where each instant, _i_, corresponds to a natural number.

 The value of an expression _e_ at the instant _i_ is denoted *E*|_i_|(_e_) and is defined by: